 In November 2015, we entered into a \$1.25 billion revolving credit facility maturing in November 2020.
 Under the \$1.25 billion credit facility, we can borrow, issue letters of credit and backstop commercial paper.
 Borrowings under this facility bear interest at various rate options, including LIBOR plus a margin based on our credit ratings.
-Based on our credit ratings at December 31, 2017, borrowings would generally bear interest at LIBOR plus 80.5 basis points.
+Based on our credit ratings at December 31, 2018, borrowings would generally bear interest at LIBOR plus 80.5 basis points.
 The credit facility is composed of commitments from 20 separate highly rated lenders, each committing no more than 10% of the facility.
+As of

-As of December 31, 2017 and December 31, 2016 there were no borrowings or letters of credit outstanding under this credit facility.
-We had \$300 million of commercial paper outstanding at December 31, 2017, reducing the amount available under our credit facility to \$950 million.
+December 31, 2018 and December 31, 2017 there were no borrowings or letters of credit outstanding under this credit facility.
+The \$300 million of commercial paper outstanding at December 31, 2018 reduced the amount available under our credit facility to \$950 million.

 Under the \$1.25 billion credit facility we must comply with certain covenants, including a ratio of total debt to total capitalization of no more than 60%.
-We were in compliance with the credit facility covenants as of December 31, 2017 and December 31, 2016.
-Our ratio of total debt to total capitalization, as those terms are defined in the credit facility, was 33.6% at December 31, 2017.
+We were in compliance with the credit facility covenants as of December 31, 2018 and December 31, 2017.
+Our ratio of total debt to total capitalization, as those terms are defined in the credit facility, was 30.6% at December 31, 2018.
 We are providing this ratio as this metric is used by our lenders to monitor our leverage and is also a threshold that could limit our ability to utilize this facility.

-Total cash paid for interest on commercial paper and long-term debt was \$214 million, \$231 million and \$232 million in 2017, 2016 and 2015, respectively.
+Total cash paid for interest on commercial paper and long-term debt was \$194 million, \$214 million and \$231 million in 2018, 2017 and 2016, respectively.

-Note 11: Commitments and Contingencies
+Note 10: Commitments and Contingencies

-Leases-At December 31, 2017, we had commitments under long-term leases requiring annual rentals on a net lease basis as follows:
+Leases-At December 31, 2018, we had commitments under long-term leases requiring annual rentals on a net lease basis as follows: